How To Treat Itchy Skin in the Elderly - featured image

 For immediate relief, it’s natural to want to reach for a common anti-itch cream.
 However, it’s important to consider potential side effects before taking any medication, especially if you’re elderly.

-Many common anti-itch medications include corticosteroids, which have proven to have some serious potential side effects.
+Many common anti-itch medications include corticosteroids.
+Unfortunately, these have proven to have some serious potential side effects.
 They can thin the skin if used too often, which can lead to tearing and infections, on top of making the actual itch worse.
-They are also simply ineffective, often taking as long as two weeks to start working, which is problematic considering the longer you use these products, the more likely these negative side effects will appear.
+They are also simply ineffective.
+They can often take as long as two weeks to start working.
+This is problematic.
+The longer you use these products, the more likely these negative side effects will appear.

-Dermeleve® is a different type of anti-itch cream that is designed to immediately provide long lasting relief for itching, without any of the harmful side effects of corticosteroids.
-A single application of Dermeleve® starts working immediately to provide itch relief in as little as five minutes, and lasts up to an incredible five HOURS!
+Dermeleve® is a different type of anti-itch cream.
+It's designed to immediately provide long lasting relief for itching.
+Even better, it does it without any of the harmful side effects of corticosteroids.
+A single application of Dermeleve® starts working immediately to provide itch relief in as little as five minutes.
+It also lasts up to an incredible five HOURS!

-Furthermore, Dermeleve® is safe for long term use; meaning there’s no problem with making it a part of your daily skincare regimen to deal with chronic pruritus.
+Furthermore, Dermeleve® is safe for long term use.
+This means there’s no problem with making it a part of your daily skincare regimen to deal with chronic pruritus.
 Many long term sufferers of itchy skin swear by it!

-The reason why it is safe to use for extended periods of time is because it is made with natural ingredients such as shea butter and ceramides, and not chemicals concocted in a lab.
+The reason why it is safe to use for extended periods of time is because it is made with natural ingredients.
+These include shea butter and ceramides, isntead of chemicals concocted in a lab.

 Shea butter is a natural fat that comes from the African Shea tree.
 It is extremely moisturizing, and has been shown to be effective in treating a number of skin conditions like eczema.
 Ceramides are another type of lipid that helps to fortify the skin barrier, keeping irritants out and moisture in.
 This is a powerful combination for itch relief that helps to promote healthy skin.